-The District Court denied HDA's motion for preliminary injunction on December 24, 2025, ruling that HDA had failed to establish a likelihood of success on the merits but not reaching the other preliminary injunction factors.
-A003-021.
-On December 26, HDA filed a notice of appeal to this Court and a motion for injunction pending appeal in the District Court, which the District Court denied on December 28.
-A122-126, A133-34 (ECF Nos.
-46-48).
+On December 24, the District Court denied HDA's motion for preliminary injunction, ruling that HDA had failed to establish a likelihood of success on the merits but not reaching the other preliminary injunction factors.
+(A126-144).
+On December 26, HDA filed a notice of appeal to this Court (A145) and a motion for injunction pending appeal in the District Court, which the District Court denied on December 28.
+ECF Nos.
+46-48.